vezaynk/Optimium/README.md

 ##PREVIEW
 This theme is not ready yet.
 I just prepared the repository for when it is.
 Only fully functional commits will be made so you can use this to play around with the theme.
-DO NOT USE IN PRODUCTION!
-I can't garantee anything before release.
-Please wait before using.
+Theme is ready for use but no yet in it's final state.
+This ReadMe is maintained, check back if any issues occur or create an issue.

 #Optimium
 This is the (upcoming) version 5.0 of the Optimium theme.